Deep Learning for Predictive Business Process Monitoring: Review and Benchmark

 In this paper, we presented a systematic literature review of Deep Learning approaches to predictive business process monitoring.
 We made an analysis and classification of these approaches, supported by an exhaustive experimental evaluation of 10 approaches on 12 different process logs, according to five different perspectives: \textit{(i)} input data, \textit{(ii)} predictions, \textit{(iii)} neural network type, \textit{(iv)} sequence encoding, and \textit{(v)} event encoding.

-Regarding to the input data, as shown by the experimentation, the usage of additional attributes available on the event log may benefit the predictive performance of the predictive task at hand.
-As far as the predictions is concerned, we showed how the different sampling strategies affect the predictive performance of the activity suffix prediction task, concluding that \textit{random sampling} approaches outperform \textit{argmax sampling} approaches when the length of the traces of the log is big and viceversa.
-Relating to the neural network type, LSTMs and GRUs work well along a wide array of predictive tasks.
-However, when tackling a new predictive monitoring problem, it could be relevant to explore other architectures such as CNNs or MANNs due to the slow training speed of LSTMs and the fact that LSTMs tend to ``forget'' information in business processes with many cycles or very long traces.
+Regarding to the input data, as shown by the experimentation, overall the usage of attributes may not benefit the predictive task at hand, except in some specific cases.
+We suggest to incrementally add the atributes to the predictive model and observe their effect, instead of mindlessly add them all, since their usage may hinder the convergence of the neural network.
+As far as the predictions is concerned, we showed how the different sampling strategies affect the predictive performance of the activity suffix prediction task, concluding that \textit{random sampling} approaches overall outperform \textit{argmax sampling} approaches for very long traces and viceversa.
+Regarding the remaining time problem, we recommend adopting an approach of direct prediction, since it will always outperform the approach of accumulating the predictions, due to the compounding of the prediction errors.
+Relating to the neural network type, we found that, overall, RNNs seem to outperform CNNs.
+This is due to the CNNs also often need to set up pooling layers to improve their performance but doing so adds additional hyperparameters and may impose an suboptimal architecture that may hinder their performance, while RNNs are just often stacked one after another giving good results (even though the approach of Mauro et al.~\cite{Mauro2019} seems to tackle this issue, but unsatisfactorily in some logs).
+However, CNNs perform way faster than RNNs, so they may be the only candidate in applications where speed is a priority (either by the abundance of data or by the need for a quick testing phase).